ianpaga/schrodinger_wave/README.md

 Two-dimensional Schrodinger wavepacket evolution in a squared potential well
 ====

 Description: Simulates the time evolution of a wave packet in a 2D potential well using the Crank-Nicolson method.
+For simplicity, periodic boundary conditions were implemented in this project; future work involves playing around with different conditions at the boundaries.

 ## Figures: